Zira-Games/state-machine-animation/README.md

 State-machine driven animation controller and evaluation library based on streams for flutter.

-It provides reactive and entity based animation definitions which can be in a variety of states, transitions, and all possible blended states in between, through keyframe evaluation & interpolation.
+It provides reactive and entity based animation definitions, which can be in variety of states, transitions, and all possible blended states in between, through keyframe evaluation & interpolation.

 ## Goals

-State-machine animation exists to solve the problem of exponentially rising code complexity that quickly becomes impossible to handle when you're using dozens of separate animation controllers and trying to keep them in sync according to their relations.
+State-machine animation exists to solve the problem of exponentially rising code complexity that quickly becomes impossible to handle when you're using dozens of separate animation controllers for a single element and trying to keep them in sync according to their relations.

 While the current best practice is to let dedicated animation runtimes like rive (flare) to take over when complexity reaches that level, you would lose among many flutter specific features, fine-grained access to how your animations should behave depending on your application state when that happens.

 The library aims to provide;
 * the simplest possible surface API that you can achieve almost most behaviours with readability, clarity and maintainability with the exact right mix of declarative and imperative programming approaches.